Cemetery of Terror: Production

 The film was shot on location in Brownsville, Texas.

 Release

+The film was theatrically released in Mexico in December 1985 and was a notable commercial success in the country despite many Mexican critics' very unfavourable reviews.

 Critical response

 Gregg Barrios of the Los Angeles Times gave the film a favorable review, noting that, "whatever the plot defects, [director] Galino, a USC film school graduate, puts the audience through a workout Jane Fonda might envy.
 His slick style owes much to his family involvement in Mexican productions—now it remains to be seen what he can do with less derivative material."

 Home media

 The film was released as a double feature on DVD in 2006 by BCI Home Media, paired with Grave Robbers (1989).